BenjaminBenitez-cmd/magenta-zebra-922bb/content/pages/contact.md

     submit_label: Send Message
 seo:
   title: Contact
-  description: This is the contact page
+  description: >-
+    Hi there!
+Do you have an idea or need help?.
+Please fill the contact form below or send me an email at  benjamin@bbenitez.tech.
   extra:
     - name: 'og:type'
       value: website